Rabbid76/graphics-snippets/documentation/model_view_projection_depth.md

 ## Orthographic Projection

-At Orthographic Projection, the view space coordinates are linearly mapped to the clip space coordinates.
+In Orthographic Projection, the view space coordinates are linearly mapped to the clip space coordinates.
 The clip space coordinates are equal to the normalized device coordinates, because the `w` component is 1 (for a cartesian input coordinate).
-The values for left, right, bottom, top, near and far define a box.
-All the geometry which is inside the volume of the box is "visible" on the viewport.
+The viewing volume is defined by 6 distances (left, right, bottom, top, near, far).
+The values for left, right, bottom, top, near and far define a cuboid (box).
+All of the geometry that is within the volume of the box is projected onto the two-dimensional viewport and is "visible".
+All geometry that is outside this volume is clipped.
+If you want to use orthographic projection, you need to define the area (cuboid volume) of your scene that you want to show in the viewport.
+This area indicates the 6 distances for the orthographic projection.
+If your viewport is rectangular and you want to keep the aspect ratio, the _xy_ plane of the viewing volume volume must also be rectangular.
+The ratio of the _xy_ plane must match the ratio of the viewport.

 ![Orthographic Projection](image/OrthographicProjection.png)